MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase5.md

   - If an identity switch is blocked, the end user behavior is the same as if the SDK's "receive data from other apps" app protection setting had prohibited the data ingress.

-  - If a Service is running on the main thread, `reportIdentitySwitchResult` **must*- be called synchronously, or the UI thread stops responding.
+  - If a Service is running on the main thread, `reportIdentitySwitchResult` **must** be called synchronously, or the UI thread stops responding.

   - For `Activity` creation, [onMAMIdentitySwitchRequired] will be called before `onMAMCreate`.
 If the app must show UI to determine whether to allow the identity switch, that UI must be shown using a *different- activity.